 - Alarms should be 10 feet (three meters) away from cooking appliances.
 You don’t want false alarms while you are cooking.

-- When mounted on walls and ceilings, alarms should be mounted high, because smoke rises.
+- When mounted on walls and ceilings, alarms should be mounted high since smoke rises.
 Alarms that are mounted on walls should be no more than 12 inches away from the ceiling to the top of the alarm.

 - If alarms are being mounted on a pitched ceiling, they should be within three feet of the peak but not within the apex of the peak (four inches down from the peak).